Saint-Gaudens National Historical Park

 Map showing location of park.

-portrait of artist
+portrait of park ranger

 Looking toward Aspet from the Pan Garden